Football in Greece: UEFA competitions

 Club sides may qualify to play in European tournaments under the jurisdiction of UEFA.
-The champions of Super League qualify for the Group Stage of the following season's UEFA Champions' League.
+The champions of Super League qualify for the group stage of the following season's UEFA Champions League.
 The teams finishing in second to fifth position qualify for a round-robin playoff, the winner of which will enter the Champions League at the Third Qualifying Round.
 The other three teams will qualify for the following season's UEFA Europa League, at the Play-off, Third Qualifying or Second Qualifying Round stage, dependent on their performance in the national level playoff.
 The winner of the Greek Cup also qualifies for the Europa League.
 If this club has already qualified for a UEFA competition then the place is given to the runners-up.

-The only Greek team to have reached the final of a UEFA competition is Panathinaikos, who were European Cup runners-up in 1970–71.
+Olympiacos became the first and only Greek team to lift a UEFA trophy, winning the UEFA Conference League in the 2023–24 season, defeating Fiorentina in the final.
+Additionally, the Olympiacos youth team had won the UEFA Youth League in the same season, beating AC Milan in the final.

 National team

-The Greek national team's first match came on April 7, 1929 in a 1-4 loss to Italy.
+The Greek national team's first match came on April 7, 1929, in a 1–4 loss to Italy.
 Greece have qualified for the FIFA World Cup three times, in 1994, in 2010 and in 2014.
 Greece have qualified for the European Championship four times, their first in 1980, their second in 2004, their third in 2008 and their fourth in 2012.
 2004 was their most successful run as they became champions by defeating hosts Portugal in the finals.

 Women's football

-A national league for women has existed since 1987.
-Now known as the Greek football women A Division, it was started in 1987 as the Pan-Hellenic Championship.
+A national league for women has existed since 1989.
+Now known as the Women's Alpha Ethniki, it was started in 1989 as the Women's Panhellenic Championship.
 In recent years PAOK have dominated the league.